ismailsunni/mapfish-print/BREAKING-CHANGES.md

 - The allowTransparency property is renamed to pdfA.
 It is now also possible to pass that value at impression time.
+- Upgrade to Java 11 and Tomcat 10.0

 ## Version 3.24